-Longevity is what makes this incense so special, but the sweetness and spiciness make this incense unique, like heating wood chip without using charcoal.
+The long-lasting aroma is what makes this incense so special, but the sweetness and spiciness make this incense unique, like heating wood chip without using charcoal.

-Once you come back to where the incense was burnt earlier, you could still feel the aroma even though it was several hours earlier.
+Once you come back to where the incense was burnt earlier, you will be surprised.

 Click here for a brief comparison.